Engineered for a Lifetime

-Concrete Services Offered:
+Topline Concrete Services

 Sometimes we may consult with a concrete/foundation engineer before the piers are poured to verify with another source that everything is correct.
 Pier sizes range from 2×4 up to 6×6 or even bigger depending on building size and location.

-If the building you require is over 100’ wide clear span you may need to add cross-ties to the piers to make sure the kick out pressure of the building is accounted for.
-The cross ties are usually 8” wide x 2’-3’ deep running across the width of the building from side to side.
+If the building you require is over 100’ wide clear span, you may need to add cross-ties to the piers to make sure the kick out pressure of the building is accounted for.
+The cross ties are usually 8” wide x 2’-3’ deep, running across the width of the building from side to side.
 The cross ties are set deep enough that they will not interfere with anything on the surface.

-Concrete piers with footings
+Concrete Piers with Footings

-If you want to seal up the perimeter of your steel building from water intrusion, varmints or maybe want to save a little money now and have the ability to add a full floor to the building this option works great.
-The footings span between the piers.
-The footing typically is 8” wide x at least frost line deep.
-On the surface a 21” wide cap is exposed 6” above grade.
+If you want to seal up the perimeter of your steel building from water intrusion, varmints or maybe want to save a little money now and have the ability to add a full floor to the building – this option works great.
+The footings span between the piers and are typically 8” wide by at least frost line deep.
+On the surface, a 21” wide cap is exposed 6” above grade.

 We are NOT like other companies that will simply pour a few piers for building support and then lay a 4” floor directly over top.
 This is guaranteed to shift over a short period of time and cause major damage to the floor.

-If your building needs to able to contain chemicals if a spill accidentally occurs or you want to have a concrete wall to store grain up against, a stem wall can be designed to sit the building on top of.
+If your building needs to able to contain chemicals if a spill accidentally occurs (or you want to have a concrete wall to store grain up against), a stem wall can be designed to sit the building on.
 These walls range in size from a couple inches up to 10’.